PrzemyslawSwiderski/python-gradle-plugin/README.md

         pythonVersion.set("3.8.2")
     }
     ```
-3. Run `build_envs` task to download and install a python virtual environment:
-    ```shell script
-    # Linux
-    ./gradlew build_envs
-    # Windows
-    gradlew.bat build_envs
-    ```
-4. Define a task to run desired python script, for example to run `quicksort.py` script in `main` dir add the following task configuration to build script:
+3. Define a task to run desired python script, for example to run `quicksort.py` script in `main` dir add the following task configuration to build script:
     ```kotlin
     tasks {
         register<VenvTask>("runQuickSort") {